-ARBI’s neuropsychologist works with our clients, families, and staff to address the cognitive, social, emotional and behavioural consequences of brain injury or stroke.
+ARBI’s neuropsychologist works with our clients, caregivers, and staff to address the cognitive, social, emotional, and behavioural consequences of brain injury or stroke.
 Our neuropsychologist assesses the client’s abilities to process information and respond in an appropriate manner.
 Additionally, the individual’s emotional and social wellbeing are evaluated, and they are provided with recommendations to help them successfully reintegrate into the community.

 ARBI’s social worker provides constant support and is involved with our clients and their caregivers from the intake process through to their discharge.
 This creates a safe and collaborative environment for clients and their families to share, learn, grow and find hope as they overcome the many challenges that lie ahead.
 Our dedicated social worker:

 - Provides supportive counseling to clients and caregivers

 - Connects clients and caregivers to resources in the community

 - Strengthens partnerships within the brain injury community support network

 - Collaborates on client treatment plans, discharge planning, and general well-being